3 Greek journalists set free after minister’s complaint

-ATHENS, Greece (AP) — Three journalists have been released from custody following a complaint against them by Greece’s defense minister.
+ATHENS, Greece (AP) — Three journalists were released from custody Sunday following a complaint against them by Greece’s defense minister.

 The publisher, editor-in-chief and political editor of daily paper “Fileleftheros” (Liberal) had voluntarily turned themselves in Saturday after Defense Minister Panos Kammenos said an article in the paper’s Friday edition had defamed him.

-The article alleged large-scale mismanagement of European Union funds provided to improve the living conditions for thousands of migrants and said Kammenos was connected to some businessmen who received funding.
+The article alleged large-scale mismanagement of European Union funds that were provided to improve the living conditions for thousands of migrants and said Kammenos was connected to some businessmen who received funding.
+The report says that migrants in detention centers have benefited little but that businesses that were awarded projects, ranging from catering to plumbing, often without competitive tenders, habitually overcharged for their services.

+“Not only do we stand by our reporting, but we will continue to expand it,” the paper’s editor-in-chief, Panayiotis Lampsias, told The Associated Press.
+“Other papers are taking it up, the investigation, as well.”

 Most Read Nation & World Stories